dpkrepo/WindowsAdministration/ServerCoreInstallation.md

         Add-Computer -DomainName jpaitai.com -Credential jpaitai\Administrator -restart -force
         ```
     - In the Windows PowerShell credential request window, enter `Ca55rew@rd` and select `OK`.
-    - <YourComputer> is joined to the jpaitai.com domain and then restarts.
+    - SERVER-CORE-6 is joined to the jpaitai.com domain and then restarts.

 ### Results